9 Solid Reasons to Subscribe to DVD Netflix

 Streaming services abound, from comprehensive platforms like Netflix and Hulu to niche sites such as Shudder.
 However, this diversity is absent in the DVDs-by-mail space.
 There aren’t really many DVD Netflix alternatives.

-As virtually the only DVDs-by-mail provider, DVD Netflix is well worth the cost.
-With a bevy of streaming sites, including many other free streaming services, dvd.netflix.com is in a unique position as virtually the exclusive provider of a servive focused on physical media.
+As virtually the only DVDs-by-mail provider, DVD Netflix stands apart from the competition.
+With a bevy of streaming sites, including many free movie streaming sites , DVD Netflix is in a unique position as the exclusive provider of a service focused on physical media.

-Ok, so you can totally take advantage of this without subscribing to DVD Netflix.
-But the DVD Netflix Blog is a veritable treasure trove of information, from what’s coming soon to its roster of discs, to round-ups of the best kids’ books-turned-movies, and genre analyses.
+While you don’t have to be subscribed, these benefits will make you want to watch more movies.
+The DVD Netflix Blog offers a veritable treasure trove of information, from what’s coming soon to its roster of discs, to round-ups of the best kids’ books-turned-movies, and genre analysis.

-Via its social media channels like Instagram and Twitter, DVD Netflix regularly gives away swag, and there’s DVD Chat hosted on Twitter, where film fiends can talk cinema.
+Via its social media channels like Instagram and Twitter, DVD Netflix regularly gives away swag.
+There’s also DVD Chat hosted on Twitter, where film fiends can talk about cinema.
 Overall, DVD Netflix truly fosters a sense of community.

 Physical Media Is Still a Thing!

 Streaming may reign supreme as the most popular content delivery system, but physical media still has many benefits.
 Accordingly, DVD Netflix is totally worth the price of a monthly subscription.
-And if you don’t have a DVD player, check out this list of the best region-free DVD players.
+And if you don’t have a media player, check out this list of the best region-free players for DVD and Blu-ray.